willr42/coder-t2a2/README.md

 I intend to use Perenual's [Plant API](https://perenual.com/docs/api) to generate some initial seed data for my database based on the most popular houseplants in Australia.
 Perenual's API is still fairly limited but I hope to retrieve the data necessary for this project.

+Perenual's API proved quite limited, so I manually extracted some plants to use as seed data.
+A future extension of the project could involve calling their API regularly to check for new plants being added, and add them to our database.

 The source code is hosted on Github, and I use Trello for project management.

 ## Third-party Libraries

 As a Flask application, my app will draw on various third-party libraries to function.
 Here are the top-level dependencies (note, some of these may have their own internal dependencies).

-- Black for code formatting
-- Flask, as the web server
-- Flask-Bcrypt, for password encryption
-- Flask-JWT-Extended, for JWT generation & management
+- **Black for code formatting**.
+Black allows me to set up format on save, and ensure my code follows a consistent style.
+- **Flask, as the web server**.
+Flask is a simple yet powerful Python web server framework and is the backbone of the project, handling requests and delivering responses while connecting to the database.
+- **Flask-Bcrypt, for password encryption**.
+Flask-Bcrypt is an implementation of the `bcrypt` algorithm that works natively with Flask, providing handler methods to make hashing and checking passwords easier.
+- **Flask-JWT-Extended, for JWT generation & management**.
+This library is responsible for both generating JWTs and allowing me to check a user's authorization for being able to perform certain actions.
-- Flask-Marshmallow, for serializing Python to JSON
+- **Flask-Marshmallow, for serializing Python to JSON**.
+Marshmallow is a serialization/deserialization library, letting you turn JSON into Python objects and vice versa.
-- Flask-SQLAlchemy, a wrapper library for SQLAlchemy
+- **Flask-SQLAlchemy, a wrapper library for SQLAlchemy**.
+This wrapper comes with some helpful methods out of the box to create models for database tables and rows.
-- psycopg2, a Python database adapter for Postgres
+- **psycopg2, a Python database adapter for Postgres**.
+This seamlessly connects Postgres with Flask and therefore SQLAlchemy.
-- python-dotenv, enabling me to use environmental variables in Flask config
+- **python-dotenv**, enabling me to use environmental variables in Flask config.
+This simple library loads environment variables enabling per-user configuration and secrets.
-- SQLAlchemy, an ORM
+- **SQLAlchemy, an ORM**.
+This lets me interface with Postgres in an intuitive, Python-native way.

 <div style="page-break-after: always"></div>